lionelsamrat10/lionelsamrat10/README.md

 - ✌🏻 I have graduated from Jalpaiguri Government Enginnering College(Department Of Information Technology).

-- 🌱 I’m learning everything of Full Stack Development as of now🤣
+- 🌱 I’m learning Deep Learning now.

 - 👯 I’m looking to indulge myself more in Research and Development.